Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Conclusion

 \section{Conclusion}

 We have presented a quantitative 3D ultrasonic needle tracking system for ultrasound-guided focal liver lesion procedures, evaluating its accuracy in water and \textit{ex vivo} tissue phantoms, and assessing its usability with 12 clinicians.
 The system comprised a needle-integrated fibre-optic ultrasound transmitter and a 16-element, sparse tracking array mounted to a curvilinear imaging probe.
-In water, the system achieved sub-millimetre tracking repeatability within the imaging plane and an average tracking error of \qty{1.96}{\milli\meter} over a volume covering half of the field of view of the imaging probe to depths of \qty{140}{\milli\meter} and up to \qty{20}{\milli\meter} away from the imaging plane.
-In the \textit{ex vivo} tissue phantom, the system maintained an average tracking error of \qty{2.05}{\milli\meter}, indicating resilience to sound-speed heterogeneity and acoustic attenuation in tissue.
+In water, the system achieved sub-millimetre tracking repeatability within the imaging plane and an average tracking error of 1.96\,mm over a volume covering half of the field of view of the imaging probe to depths of 140\,mm and up to 20\,mm away from the imaging plane.
+In the \textit{ex vivo} tissue phantom, the system maintained an average tracking error of 2.05\,mm, indicating resilience to sound-speed heterogeneity and acoustic attenuation in tissue.
 Accuracy was found to be close to the diameter of the needle, and therefore suitable for needle guidance.

 The usability study demonstrated that the system made procedures easier to perform, particularly for less-experienced clinicians, with positive survey feedback regarding hardware, imaging, tracking and visualisation.
-While procedure durations were slightly longer and biopsy failure rates modestly reduced, these differences were not statistically significant, and reflected the simplicity of the phantom procedures rather than limitations of the tracking system.
+The biopsy failure rate was reduced by 35\%, and it is believed that with a more realistic phantom or an \textit{in vivo} demonstration, which would present more challenging procedures, improvements in failure rates would be more significant.
+While procedure durations were slightly increased by the use of tracking, this was highly likely to be due to the novelty of the tracking graphic rather than limitations of the tracking system.
 Some challenges identified during the usability study included the size of the current probe assembly and depth-related performance degradation.

 Future work will focus on improving the ergonomics of the probe assembly, increasing the acoustic output of the fibre-optic transmitters, and enabling truly simultaneous imaging and tracking.
 These developments aim to further improve tracking accuracy and clinical usability.
 Overall, the results demonstrate that the system provides accurate and reliable needle tracking, with the potential to improve procedural outcomes, particularly in challenging clinical scenarios or for training less-experienced operators, while remaining compatible with standard interventional ultrasound workflows.